Zeno and the Stoics

 "The Stoics revert to Socrates' extreme intellectualism.
 They deny an irrational part of the soul.
 The soul is a mind or reason.
 Its contents are impressions or thoughts, to which the mind gives assent or prefers to give assent.
 In giving assent to an impression, we espouse a belief.
 Desires are just beliefs of a certain kind, the product of our assent to a so-called impulsive impression" (Michael Frede, "The Philosopher," 10.
 Greek thought: A Guide to Classical Knowledge, 3-16).

-"[T]he distinctive mark of cognitive impressions is a causal feature in that it makes the mind react in a distinctive way and it is in this sense that the mind can discriminate cognitive and noncognitive impressions. ...
-But this is not to say that we cannot be aware of the fact that an impression is cognitive or noncognitive, that we cannot learn to tell whether an impression is clear and distinct or obscure and confused.
-In fact, the Stoic view seems to be that this is a matter of practice and that in principle one can get so good at it that one will never take a noncognitive impression to be cognitive" (Michael Frede, "Stoics and Skeptics on Clear and Distinct Impressions," 168, 169.
+"[T]he Stoic view seems to be that [telling whether or not an impression is clear and distinct] is a matter of practice and that in principle one can get so good at it that one will never take a noncognitive impression to be cognitive" (Michael Frede, "Stoics and Skeptics on Clear and Distinct Impressions," 169.
 Essays in Ancient Philosophy, 201-222).

 "[T]he Stoic sage does not gain his equanimity by shedding human concerns, but by coming to realise what these concerns are meant to be, and hence what they ought to be, namely the means by which nature maintains its natural, rational order.
 And we have to realize that in this order our concerns play a very, very subordinate role, and are easily overridden by more important considerations, though we may find it difficult to accept this.
 But it does not follow from the fact that they play a very subordinate role, that they play no role whatsoever.
 Nature is provident down to the smallest detail.
 Hence it must be a caricature of the wise man to think that he has become insensitive to human concerns and only thus manages to achieve his equanimity.
 Things do move him, but not in such a way as to disturb his balanced judgment and make him attribute an importance to them which they do not have" (Michael Frede, "The Stoic Affections of the Soul," 110.
 The Norms of Nature: Studies in Hellenistic Ethics, 93-110).